“I hate hospitals,” Gran said beside me.

 I snapped her a salute.
 “Yes, ma’am.”

 Michelle’s laughter faded as I stepped into the elevator.
 No one else was in it with me, and I dropped my mask the second the doors closed and indulged in some low-level growling.
 I was pretty sure that if I let out the scream that threatened, someone would hear it and come running.
 Fucking Redding.
-That goddamn shit had slipped through Nick’s fingers, after Nick promised me he wouldn’t, and if Redding was vindictive enough to go after Daniel ten years after Daniel “wronged him” I had no doubt that he was coming back to Kearny to finish what he started here.
+That goddamn shit had slipped through Nick’s fingers, and if Redding was vindictive enough to go after Daniel ten years after Daniel “wronged him”, I had no doubt that he was coming back to Kearny to finish what he started here.

 No fucking way would I let that happen.